News & Trending Money News

 fizkes/Adobe mother and daughter laughing together

-Many empty nesters still support adult children financially.
-But this can put the parents’ own financial health at risk.
+Many empty nesters still financially support adult children, but this can put the parents’ own financial health at risk.
 So, it might be time to make a change.

 Start by having a conversation with your children and mapping out how they can achieve financial independence.
 This may take some lifestyle adjustments or creative planning, but it will help them create their own financial security.